jamesqo/bash-style-guide/README.md

     ```

     - Dilemma: Should `local` be used in functions?
 I've never used the keyword much, and it doesn't seem to be defined by POSIX.
 However, most shells (even 'lean' ones like `dash` and `ash`) seem to support it, so I'm leaning towards yes.

+- Prefer single quotes to double quotes, unless you 1) need string interpolation or 2) have double quotes in your literal.
+For example:

+    ```bash
+    # good
+    echo 'blah blah blah'
+    echo "you're so amazing"
+    echo "The value is: $var"
+    ```

+- If you're writing a script that basically forwards all of its arguments to another one, then consider using `exec` to avoid spawning a subshell.
+For example, in some systems `egrep` is just a wrapper script for `grep` that looks like this:

+    ```bash
+    #!/bin/sh

+    exec grep -E "$@"
+    ```